Hard soda: United States

-Hard soda is a relatively new category in the craft beer segment of the alcoholic beverage industry that gained prominence in the United States after the prosperity of the Not Your Father's Root Beer brand manufactured by Small Town Brewery based in Wauconda, Illinois.
+Hard soda is a relatively new category in the craft beer segment of the alcoholic beverage industry that gained prominence in the United States after the success of the Not Your Father's Root Beer brand manufactured by Small Town Brewery based in Wauconda, Illinois.
 A partnership between Small Town Brewery and Pabst Brewing Company led to a significant increase in sales, whereby distribution of the product in the U.S. was expanded and then later expanded to be nationwide in June 2015.
 Small Town Brewery first began brewing the product in 2012, and it has a 5.9% alcohol by volume content.
 The company released a Hard Ginger Ale in September 2015, and has plans to market a Vanilla Cream Ale hard soda.
 The company also plans on marketing a separate version of the Not Your Father's Root Beer brand with a higher alcohol content.
 In January 2016, the Not Your Father's Root Beer brand was the market leader in the hard soda category.

 As of late May 2016, the hard soda category comprises over 1 percent of total overall beer category sales in the United States.
 In the U.S., many new hard soda brands have emerged beginning around early December 2015 and numbered to at least 39 brands by late May 2016.
 One of them is the Best Damn Root Beer brand manufactured by Anheuser-Busch InBev's Best Damn Brewing Co., which was the second best-selling brand in May 2016 after Not Your Father's Root Beer, which realized double the overall sales compared to that of Best Damn Root Beer circa this time period.
 Anheuser-Busch InBev also produces the Best Damn Cherry Cola brand product.
 The Henry's Hard Soda brand ginger ale and orange soda are produced by MillerCoors, and brands produced by the Boston Beer Company include Hard Ginger Ale, Hard Orange Cream ale and Coney Island Brewing Hard Root Beer.
 The Boston Beer Company root beer brand began development by the company's Alchemy & Science branch in 2013.
 Diageo produces the Captain Morgan Spiked Root Beer brand, which is packaged in tall cans, and the Molson Coors Brewing Company produces the Mad Jack Premium Hard Root Beer brand.